Hotel Property Management Systems: Products and Features

 Another channel of distribution is a website booking engine.
 An online booking engine allows travelers to complete reservations directly via a hotel website bypassing travel agents and OTAs.
 It’s important to allow loyal guests to book directly, and website booking must be available to those who find a hotel online.
 A booking engine must be synchronized with the hotel website and its central reservation system, making it an additional sales channel.
 Usually, this module processes payments via integrated payment gateways.

-Such revenue indicators as Occupancy, RevPAR (Revenue per Available Room), and ADR (Average Daily Rate) weigh heavily in evaluating a hotel’s financial success.
+A PMS in and of itself is a big step towards improving hotel revenue management indicators, such as Occupancy, RevPAR (Revenue per Available Room), and ADR (Average Daily Rate), which mean a lot in evaluating a hotel’s financial success.
 While GDS and OTA integration helps maximize these rates, revenue management systems help a manager understand how to adjust the processes to achieve better results and control finances.
 This module helps increase total revenue of rooms using forecasting to optimize occupancy, deciding whether to raise or lower inventory prices.

 The revenue management module enables dynamic pricing.
 Using algorithms, this module helps hotels price the rooms based on historical data about past reservations as it monitors competitors’ rates, weather data, and local events.
 It improves pricing strategies, and updates prices across all distribution channels to sell more rooms at the optimal rate.
 To learn more about revenue management read our article on how machine learning redefines revenue management in the hotel industry.